sandialabs/quest-ssim/docs/demo_examples.rst

 ``"storage"``:
 ^^^^^^^^^^^^^^^
 This field allows the storage assets to be placed and configured along the test system.
-In Configuration 1, the storage asset is assumed to be placed at Bus814 (Note that: in the actual file, there are fields for other storage assets as well but the controller parameters are set to 0.0 essentially disabling them.
-This is done so that the same file can be repurposed for all the cases with simple modifications to the controller parameters.)
-Various parameters of the storage assets are defined here which is self-explanatory based on the field names.
+In Configuration 1, the storage asset is assumed to be placed at Bus 814 (Note that: in the actual file, there are fields for other storage assets as well but the controller parameters are set to 0.0 essentially disabling them.
+This is done so that the same file can be repurposed for all the cases with simple modifications to the controller parameters only.)
+Various parameters of the storage assets are defined here which are self-explanatory based on the field names.
 Of particular interest is the field ``"controller"``.
 This allows custom storage controllers to be assigned to the storage asset.
 In this particular case, a ``"droop"``controller is used.
 This controller is already available in the simulator.
-The necessary parameters for the controller is based as dictionary through the ``"controller_params"`` field.
+The necessary parameters for the controller is provided as dictionary through the ``"controller_params"`` field.
 In this case, the active power droop coefficient ``"p_droop"`` and the reactive power droop coefficient ``"q_droop"`` are provided::

     "storage": [